Eastern Mind: The Lost Souls of Tong Nou: Development

 In 1993, game director, producer, artist, composer, and co-writer Osamu Sato became Sony Music Japan's Digital Entertainment Program's Grand Prix winner.
 This, plus other awards on his résumé, allowed him to create Eastern Mind as a four-person team which included himself and his wife.
 This gave him the leverage he needed to get Sony to publish the game.
 Sato began development on Chu-Teng after the publication of Eastern Mind.
 The games were originally designed to be part of a trilogy, but this idea was abandoned during development.
 He would follow these projects with another game, LSD: Dream Emulator, in 1998.

 Sato described Eastern Mind as an interactive CD-ROM experience rather than a video game, as he felt this classification would give him more legitimacy in the American market.
 Incorporating elements of his own Buddhist belief system, the game explores transmigration; dying is not seen as a typical game over state, ending the narrative.
 It is instead followed by the player revived as a different character, a process necessary to advance through the story.
 The game was created using Macromedia Director.

 Sato felt it was important that he appear in his game; the green island of Tong Nou is an altered version of the head of the game's designer.
 At the time of development, Sato was a techno-house musician; he therefore used this genre for the game's soundtrack.
 There is no voice acting, and instead the words appear at the bottom of the screen as subtitles.
 The narrative was co-written by Hiroko Nishikawa, who worked as a screenwriter on many of Sato's works.
 Hardcore Gaming 101 surmised that Sato designed the sequel to be more traditional out of fear that the first game's weirdness may have scared people away, noting that in retrospect this became Eastern Minds draw card.
 Five of the game's musical tracks would be featured on Sato's 1995 album Transmigration.
 Reworked versions of the game's themes would be released on another album of Sato's in 2017, All Things Must Be Equal.

 Release

 Eastern Mind was first released in Japan by Sony Music Entertainment Japan in April 1994, and was later localized in English and released by Sony Imagesoft for Microsoft Windows as well as Mac OS in early August 1995.
 The game was also planned to be released for the PlayStation, but fell through.
 The game became extremely rare, and by 2002, the game would sell on eBay to collectors for a few hundred dollars.
 For many years, the game passed hands through anonymous torrent files.
-In 2008, a blogger discovered the game and started a YouTube channel to highlight it and to follow the rediscovery of its sequel.
+In 2008, a blogger discovered the game and started a YouTube channel to highlight it and to follow the rediscovery of its sequel Chu-Teng.